Theophylline: Adverse effects

 The use of theophylline is complicated by its interaction with various drugs and by the fact that it has a narrow therapeutic window (<20 mcg/mL).
 Its use must be monitored by direct measurement of serum theophylline levels to avoid toxicity.
-It can also cause nausea, diarrhea, increase in heart rate, abnormal heart rhythms, and CNS excitation (headaches, insomnia, irritability, dizziness and lightheadedness).
+It can also cause nausea, diarrhea, increase in heart rate, abnormal heart rhythms, and CNS excitation (headaches, insomnia, irritability, dizziness, and lightheadedness).
 Seizures can also occur in severe cases of toxicity, and are considered to be a neurological emergency.
-Its toxicity is increased by erythromycin, cimetidine, and fluoroquinolones, such as ciprofloxacin.
-Some lipid-based formulations of theophylline can result in toxic theophylline levels when taken with fatty meals, an effect called dose dumping, but this does not occur with most formulations of theophylline.
-Theophylline toxicity can be treated with beta blockers.
-In addition to seizures, tachyarrhythmias are a major concern.
-Theophylline should not be used in combination with the SSRI fluvoxamine.